 The other study was released in March 2006, and it consisted of an analysis of adverse events among patients at high risk for needing a transfusion during cardiac surgery.
 Researchers compared patients who were treated with aprotinin to those treated with tranexamic acid.
 They found Trasylol could be associated with worsening kidney function in patients who already have kidney dysfunction.

-If you suffered side effects after you were treated with Trasylol during CABG surgery, contact us about filing a Trasylol lawsuit to pursue compensation.
+If you suffered side effects after you were treated with Trasylol during CABG surgery, contact our Cincinnati attorneys about filing a class action lawsuit to pursue compensation.

 FDA PUBLIC HEALTH ADVISORIES ABOUT TRASYLOL

 The first observational study from early 2006 led to the FDA issuing a public health advisory on Feb.
 8, 2006.
 The advisory notified consumers and health care providers about the risks of using Trasylol during heart surgery.